-• Line color: Click the color swatch to open a color picker and choose a new color for the guides.
+- Grid line color: Click the color swatch to open a color picker and choose a new color for the guides. - Snapping line color: Click the color swatch to open a color picker and choose a new color for the lines used to indicate layer alignment.